Zjonn/SimpleFPS/README.md

 # SimpleFPS
+### About project
-### This is simple game created in unity for smartphones.
+This is simple game created in unity for smartphones.
 I used basic objects (square, circle etc.).
 All static shadows are baked.